nch-igm/snvstory/README.md

 ## Execution

-SNVstory is executed with Docker by running the following:
+SNVstory is executed with Docker by running the following on the terminal.
+Make sure Docker Destop is running or this command will not work.
 ```bash
 docker-compose run ancestry <arguments>
 ```

 Run to see all possible arguments:
 ```bash